Note: The below is general guidance and does not reflect our modified IDeATe operations due to the COVID-19 safety measures.

 Information about IDeATe

 Facilities: Most IDeATe facilities are located in Hunt Library.
-Lending, Physical Computing Lab, Media Lab, the laser cutters, 3D printers, and wood shop are on the lower level.
-Some of the equipment requires special training which you will receive either in the class that requires it or in a micro course.
+The Administrative Office, Lending Office, Physical Computing Lab, Media Lab, Fabrication Lab, laser cutters, 3D printers, and Wood Shop are on the lower level.
+Some of the equipment requires special training, much of which is available via our regular and micro courses.
 If you are unsure of how to operate any of the equipment or are unsure how to use the equipment safely and effectively, please send an email to help@ideate.cmu.edu.

 Safety: Report all fires and emergencies immediately to University Police at 412-268-2323.

-IDeATe Lending: Once you are enrolled in an IDeATe course, you will have access to IDeATe Lending.
-You will maintain your access through the rest of your time as a student at Carnegie Mellon.
+IDeATe Lending: Once you are enrolled in an IDeATe course, you will have borrowing privileges for the IDeATe lending collection (in addition to the University Multimedia Equipment Collection).
+If you complete at least one IDeATe courses, you will maintain your borrowing privileges through the rest of your time as a student at Carnegie Mellon.
 You must present your CMU ID each time you borrow an item.
-You will also be able to purchase a limited number of consumable items (such as plywood and acrylic) for projects.
+IDeATe students are also able to purchase a limited number of consumable items (such as plywood and acrylic) for projects.
 Please visit https://resources.ideate.cmu.edu/lending/ for more detailed information on available resources, to review the IDeATe Lending Policy, and to find hours of operation.

 Classroom and Lending access: If you are enrolled in an IDeATe class prior the start of the course, you will have access to IDeATe Lending and (if applicable) have keycard access to the classroom door on the first day of class.
 Access lists are refreshed nightly for those who add a course after the start of classes; please allow 24–48 hours for updates to take effect.
 If you do not have the appropriate access within 48 hours of enrolling in a course, email help@ideate.cmu.edu with your name, Andrew ID, and course number so we can look into the issue and (if appropriate) add you to our systems.